Wednesday 31 January to Saturday 3 February

 Of course our booking through Hampton Travel & Cruise meant we were a large group.
 The challenge was to meet other people.

 Thursday 1 February

 It was a long day crossing the Drake Passage.
 We were all trying to find our sea legs.
-Breakfast & lunch buffets were a challenge, negotiating a plate full of food back to the table.
+Breakfast and lunch buffets were a challenge, negotiating a plate full of food back to the table.
 We were pleased that dinner was served to us and it was the waiters that had to negotiate the rocking ship.

 We had to take all our outer clothes and camera and backpack to the mud room, and have them bio-cleaned on the way there.
 That meant applying a vacuum to anything with Velcro and pockets.
-This included the back packs we would carry, hats, scarves, gloves and waterproof pants that weren’t new.
+This included the back packs we would carry, and any hats, scarves, gloves and waterproof pants that weren’t new.

 We were given new jackets, bright red with thick inner linings.
 They look fantastic, but I am not sure how much use they will get in our Mediterranean climate at home.
 We were also allocated boots, big rubber things that we would wear ashore.

 Lyn gave a lecture on sea birds, explaining how they glide in and out of the wave troughs, picking up the energy of the waves to lift them up.
 Later that day the resident photographer Jacqueline captured a lovely photo of a Wandering Albatross.

 Friday 2 February

 We made good time across the Drake Passage so by afternoon of the second day we were in the South Shetland Islands and ready for our first excursion in the Aitcho group of islands at a latitude of about 62° 24’ South.